How Nintendo Conquered Manhattan in 1985

 For Lowry and the dozens of Nintendo of America employees who migrated from company headquarters in Seattle to the East Coast in the fall of 1985, selling a gaming system presented a challenge.
 Though they knew the NES was a giant leap forward, the marketplace was prepared to treat any electronic entertainment like poison.
 In order to even be heard, they’d have to change the narrative.

-No one doubted the games were addictive, but the aesthetics were lacking.
-After not actually having a product to sell at CES, staffers sat down and began refining the control deck to appeal more to children.
+No one doubted the games were addictive, but the aesthetics of the clunky-looking system were lacking: Staffers sat down and began refining the control deck to appeal more to children.
 At the time, the toy industry was awash in robots like Transformers.
 Nintendo’s Japanese designers developed the R.O.B., or Robotic Operating Buddy, which sported a binocular-shaped head and could “assist” players with objectives in specific games.
 Nintendo also decided to include the Zapper, a light gun that could take aim at the targets in Duck Hunt.

 The company figured the accessories would further distance themselves from past console failures.
 To help prove it, they conducted extensive market research in Paramus, New Jersey in the summer of 1985.
 Lowry remembers holding up the Zapper and telling a mother, “It comes with a gun!”